Karl Collins: Early life and career

 In 2011, he appeared in "The Entire History of You", an episode of the anthology series Black Mirror.

 In 2015, he appeared in "Our Zoo".

 He also appeared in the theatre production One Monkey Don't Stop No Show in 2013.

 Collins appeared in the Doctor Who Christmas Special "The End of Time", aired over the 2009 Christmas period, as Shaun Temple, Donna Noble's fiance.
+In 2023 he returned to the role as Donna Noble's husband.

 On 10 February 2015, it was announced that Collins would be joining Channel 4 soap opera Hollyoaks as new regular character Louis Loveday.
 He made his first appearance on 3 March 2015 and departed on 22 January 2019 when Louis was killed off by Breda McQueen (Moya Brady).